Nissash Amar Tumi

 Nissash Amar Tumi is a 2010 Dhallywood romantic comedy film directed by Bodiul Alom Kokun and produced by Asha Production.
 The film stars Shakib Khan and Apu Biswas in the lead roles.
-The movie is a remake of the 2005 Telugu movie Nuvvostanante Nenoddantana.
+It is a remake of the 2005 Telugu film Nuvvostanante Nenoddantana.
 Nissash Amar Tumi was a hit at the box-office and was one of the highest grossing Bengali movies of 2010.
 It won two awards at the 2010 National Film Awards.

 Plot

 Hridoy (Shakib Khan) is a rich city boy, born to billionaire parents and brought up in London.
 On the other hand, Aasha (Apu Biswas) is a traditional, simple desi girl from Bangladesh who is brought up by her only brother, Mohammod Ali (Misha Sawdagor).
 He is heartbroken when their father marries another woman and throws them out of the house, humiliating them on the way.
 Their mother dies and her tomb is built on the small land which they own until the zamindar tells them that it is his land, since their mother had taken a loan from the man.
 Mohammod Ali volunteers to work day and night, to pay off the loan as long as they don't tear down his mother's tomb.
 The Zamindar agrees and the local station master helps them.
 Slowly Mohammod Ali and Aasha grow up.
 One day, Purnima, Aasha's best friend, comes to their house to invite Aasha to their house as she is getting married.
 Purnima's cousin, Hridoy also arrives on the same day with his mother, Shabnur (Dulari).